symbol/symbol-docs/source/concepts/namespace.rst

 Alias
 *****

 :ref:`Alias transactions <address-alias-transaction>` link namespaces to accounts and mosaics.
 An alias or its linked asset can be used interchangeably when sending a transaction.
-Using the alias makes long addresses rememberable and mosaics recognizable.
+Using the alias makes *long addresses rememberable* and *mosaics recognizable*.

-Only the creator of the namespace can link the namespace to an account or mosaic.
-This link will be editable, so the creator may unlink a previously set alias.
+The creator of the namespace can :doc:`link the namespace <../guides/namespace/link-a-namespace-to-a-mosaic>` to an account or mosaic.
+This link will be editable, so the creator may unlink a previously set alias and link the namespace to a different asset.

 The block :doc:`receipts <receipt>` store the resolution of the alias for a given transaction.

 **Restrictions:**

 - An account can only associate a name with one account or mosaic, but those can have many aliases linked.
-- An account can assign a name to any account that permits receiving :doc:`AddressNamespaceTransactions <account-restriction>`.
-In contrast, if the account wants to assign the alias to a mosaicId, it should be the creator of the mosaic.
+- An account can assign a name to any account that :doc:`permits receiving <account-restriction>` AddressAliasTransaction.
 - An account can only link the alias to a mosaicId when the account is the creator of the mosaic.

 ********